 Lutheran Disaster Response shares God’s hope, healing, and renewal with people whose lives have been disrupted by disasters in the United States and around the world.
 When the dust settles and the headlines change, we stay to provide ongoing assistance to those in need

-February: His Helping Hands, Inc.
+March: His Helping Hands, Inc.

 His Helping Hands serves weekly hot food and clothing to people experiencing homelessness and those who are less fortunate in Paterson, NJ.
 Their motto is “Bringing God’s hope and love to [God’s] children one meal at a time in Paterson, NJ.”

-March: ELCA World Hunger
+April: ELCA World Hunger

 ELCA World Hunger works with and through congregations, global companion churches, the Lutheran World Federation, and other partners like Bread for the World, Church World Service, Lutheran Immigration and Refugee Services, and Lutheran World Relief.
 They work to provide immediate relief to those who are hungry, as well as work to meet basic needs and recognize the universal human right to food.
 They seek to connect people with the resources they need to produce food and gain access to clean water, education, health care, and sources of income, to create long-term sustainable change.

-June: Cross Roads Camp and Retreat Center
+May: Cross Roads Camp and Retreat Center

 Cross Roads is a welcoming, ecumenical retreat center and camp of the Episcopal Diocese of Newark and the New Jersey Synod of the ELCA.
 We are accredited by the American Camp Association.
 Cross Roads Camp and Retreat Center is a welcoming and inclusive community providing life-changing and sacred adventures for renewal, growth, and joy.
 Cross Roads strives to facilitate renewal, healing, inspiration, and transformation for the body, mind, and spirit while helping individuals deepen their connection to themselves, others, the world we live in, and God.
 Children encounter God in nature, in worship, and in relationships during youth camp.
 Faith formation is strengthened through camp activities, songs, and worship while creating opportunities for lasting friendships and connections.

-July: Strengthen Our Sisters
+June: Strengthen Our Sisters

 Strengthen Our Sisters is a shelter and supportive service program for women and their dependent children who are experiencing homelessness due to domestic violence.
 They are the largest shelter organization dedicated to serving the most under-served and vulnerable population in northern New Jersey.
 Strengthen Our Sisters services include a 24-hour hotline, emergency shelter, individual and group counseling, legal, housing, and social service advocacy, bilingual services, childcare, transportation, employment training and advocacy, parenting classes, support groups, stress management groups, community education, and information & referrals.